Arrest warrants and crime rates in Cattaraugus County, New York

 Warrant searches in Cattaraugus County, NY

 The best source for searching active warrants is the Cattaraugus County Sheriff’s Office.
 The Sheriff’s Office maintains a list of active warrants on its website in addition to a list of the ten most wanted fugitives for Cattaraugus County.
 Victims of crimes can sign up for the New York Sheriff’s Victim Hotline through the Sheriff’s website to receive a notification when an inmate’s status changes.
-If you need more information about outstanding warrants, I would strongly suggest contacting the Sheriff’s Office in person at 301 Court Street, Little Valley, NY 14755.
+If you need more information about outstanding warrants, I strongly suggest contacting the Sheriff’s Office at 301 Court Street, Little Valley, NY 14755.

-Cattaraugus County is in the 8th Judicial District for New York.
+Cattaraugus County is in the 8th Judicial District of New York.
 Numerous lower courts within the county can issue arrest warrants, which makes warrant searches difficult in Cattaraugus County.
 The county courts guide provides contact information for each of the county courts.
 To search criminal records, you must contact the individual courts for information.
 Some offices may provide data by telephone; however, the majority of offices will require you to appear in person to search court records.

 The Sheriff’s Office can be contacted by dialing the main phone number of the agency- (716) 938-9191.
 Then, you can reach the various divisions by using the extensions listed below: